haifenghuang/magpie/misc/SublimeText3/README.md

 # Syntax Support for Sublime Text 3

-This file provides Syntax highlighting support for the monkey Language in `Sublime Text 3`
+This file provides Syntax highlighting support for the magpie Language in `Sublime Text 3`

 ## Sublime Text 3 screenshot